-For the past five years, the Fulbright Commission in Brussels has had the unique opportunity to work with colleagues on both sides of the Atlantic to organize the EU-US Young Leaders Seminar.
+For the past six years, the Fulbright Commission in Brussels has had the unique opportunity to work with colleagues on both sides of the Atlantic to organize the EU-US Young Leaders Seminar.
 The event, co-financed by the European Commission and the U.S. Department of State Bureau of Educational and Cultural Affairs, represents a unique opportunity for young leaders from across the United States and the European Union to discuss some of the most important issues facing both sides of the Atlantic.

 From 14 to 20 April 2021, the Fulbright Commission in Brussels facilitated the participation of 20 American alumni of the Fulbright U.S. Student Program and 20 European alumni of EU-funded exchange programs in the 2021 EU-US Young Leaders Seminar on the Future of Cities.
 During a series of panels and working group meetings, seminar participants discussed the future of cities through the lenses of environment and climate change, technology, diversity and inclusion, and public health and will be invited to present their findings and recommendations to the public.
 Guest speakers at the 2021 EU-US Young Leaders Seminar included representatives of the European Commission’s Directorate-General for Education and Culture, the Bureau of Educational Affairs at the U.S. Department of State, the Delegation of the European Union to the United States, and the U.S. Mission to the European Union as well as subject matter experts from reSITE, Cities Alliance – UNOPS, the International Urban Cooperation Programme, the Joint Research Centre of the European Commission, and more.

 2019 “Shared Transatlantic Challenges: Disinformation & the Changing Media Landscape”

 7 to 10 April 2019